Giveth/giveth-dapp/README.md

 5. The rest of these steps must be done from your machine's command line.
 See the [OSX and Linux](#for-osx-and-linux) or [Windows](#for-windows) section to continue.

 #### OSX and Linux
+If your operative system is any distrubution of linux you can use an All in One installation scripts special thanks to Dapp contributor Jurek Brisbane, available [here](https://github.com/Giveth/giveth-dapp/files/3674808/givethBuildStartScripts_2019-09-29.zip) along with a youtube [video](https://www.youtube.com/watch?v=rzLhxxAz73k&feature=youtu.be), otherwise try the following:

 1. From the desired directory you wish to copy the "giveth-dapp" folder with source files to.
     ```
     git clone {paste your own repo link here}